Hollywood Executive Assistant

 My CEO is one of the nicest people but has the WORST A.D.D I have ever witnessed.
 I have a very hard time getting her attention or getting her to answer something that is critical.
 Are there some tips you can give me to get her to pay attention?

-Asked by bdawn almost 11 years ago
+Asked by bdawn over 11 years ago

 Dear bdawn,